Paulie Malignaggi: Malignaggi vs. Cotto

 Malignaggi fought for his first world title, the WBO light welterweight title against Miguel Cotto.
 The fight took place on June 10, 2006, in Madison Square Garden on TOP RANK PPV.
 Cotto opened a cut over Malignaggi's right eye in the first round, which, according to Malignaggi, affected his performance over the course of the fight, by stating "this was the first time in which I was cut, and the blood kept going into my eye.
 And it bothered me the entire fight.
 I was not able to see very well.
 Cotto's a great fighter, but I'm disappointed, as I wanted to be the champion".
 Cotto won the fight by unanimous decision with scores of 116–111, 116–111, and 115–112.
 Malignaggi suffered a fractured right orbital bone and his jaw was injured, he was taken to Roosevelt Hospital after the fight's outcome was announced.

 Malignaggi vs. Cherry, N'dou

 Malignaggi got back on track with a unanimous decision victory over Edner Cherry at the Hammerstein Ballroom in New York City, February 17, 2007.

-On June 16, 2007, Malignaggi defeated Lovemore N'dou via a 12 unanimous decision to win the IBF Light Welterweight Championship at the Mohegan Sun Casino in Uncasville, Connecticut.
+On June 16, 2007, Malignaggi defeated Lovemore N'dou via a 12 round unanimous decision to win the IBF Light Welterweight Championship at the Mohegan Sun Casino in Uncasville, Connecticut.
 The bout was one sided with one judge awarding the bout a 120–106.
 Lennox Lewis, who was commentating at ringside for HBO, described Malignaggi's performance as a "boxing clinic."
 After this win and the victory over Edner Cherry earlier in the year, Malignaggi was awarded the Ring Magazine comeback of the year award at the end of 2007.